ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 ## Day 22: Slam Shuffle
 I'm not a fan of the modular maths questions.
 There's always very specific knowledge required and I've written implementations of it I'm not interested in writing another.
 Perhaps I come back to it later but today is not the day.
 1234 is a cool number for part 1 at least and we're finally back under a millisecond ever though my part 1 solution is Not Good(TM).

+## Day 23: Category Six
+Simulating a network of independent agents?
+Also very cool.
+Some of the requirements are vague enough I wouldn't want to be chasing the leaderboard, but doing this at a casual pace is definitely worth it.
+It's a shame IntCode died after one year, but I can see where it has some friction points given the target audience.